 While policy and trade are usually the main drivers of major currencies, I often point out that currencies, and their drivers, are relative, not absolute.
-Therefore, any discussion of policy or external balances of an economy matters, but primarily in relation to the policy or external balances of the economy’s major trade partners.
+Therefore any discussion of policy or the external balances of an economy matters, but primarily in relation to the policy or external balances of the economy’s major trade partners.

-Many countries instituted fuel or food subsidies to help reduce the impact on their citizens, however this typically increased budget deficits, driving debt levels higher at a point when funding that debt had suddenly become much more expensive.
+Many countries instituted fuel or food subsidies to help reduce the impact on their citizens, But this typically increased budget deficits, driving debt levels higher at a point when funding that debt had suddenly become much more expensive.

-Across Africa, this deluge of geopolitical and macroeconomic shocks, has weighed heavily on many currencies.
-For net importers of fuel and food, it has led to both the steepest currency depreciations as well as the highest inflation levels.
+Across Africa, this deluge of geopolitical and macroeconomic shocks has weighed heavily on many currencies.
+For net importers of fuel and food it has led to both the steepest currency depreciations as well as the highest inflation levels.
 This macro back-drop, combined with governmental policy and central bank missteps, has pushed some currencies to historic lows.

-Some may argue that the stronger dollar should be viewed as an opportunity for Africa as it results in inward investments into the continent being cheaper for US investors, and in dollar-based African exports being comparatively more competitive.
+Some may argue that the stronger dollar should be viewed as an opportunity for Africa, as it results in inward investments into the continent being cheaper for US investors, and in dollar-based African exports being comparatively more competitive.
 However, the rush to emerging markets will not materialise if foreign investors remain nervous about continued local currency depreciation, and its impact on local currency returns once converted back into dollars.

 But not every country has the resources, or the scale to achieve this single-handedly – so could a regional or Pan-Africa approach be more effective?
 The West African Economic Monetary Union (WAEMU) was established to promote economic integration amongst eight West Africa countries.

-The member states share a common currency, the CFA Franc, administered by a single central bank and live within a set of fiscal constraints akin to those for the Euro.
+The member states share a common currency, the CFA Franc, administered by a single central bank, and they live within a set of fiscal constraints akin to those for the Euro.
 Being part of the region allows each country to manage their own local debt issuance in CFA, whilst giving them a wider cross-regional pool of African investors to sell into.

 It’s very unlikely that we will see a material shift away from commodities being priced in dollars.
 Which leaves several potential options for African countries to consider implementing.

 Hope is not a strategy.
-But I do hope that the elected officials in Africa, have recognised the damage wrought over the last 12 months and are working on their strategy.
+But I do hope that the elected officials in Africa have recognised the damage wrought over the last 12 months, and are working on their strategy.